cytoscape/cytoscape.js/documentation/md/style.md

   * An `opacity: 0` element is interactive.
 * **`z-index`** : A numeric value that affects the relative draw order of elements.
 In general, an element with a higher `z-index` will be drawn on top of an element with a lower `z-index`.
   * Note that edges are under nodes despite `z-index`, except when necessary for compound nodes.
   * Note that unlike CSS proper, the `z-index` is a floating point value.
-Like CSS, the value is non-negative.

 Elements are drawn in a specific order based on compound depth (low to high), the element type (typically nodes above edges), and z-index (low to high).
 These styles affect the ordering: